stemhub/pxt-Stemhubbit/README.md

 # Stemhub:Bit

 Extension for Stemhub Smart Car.
 Stemhub bit is an useful extension to control our Stemhub Car.
-With this extension, techers can teach students how to write block program to complete tasks.
+With this extension, teachers can teach students how to write block program to complete tasks.

 Some examples of tasks:
 - Programming the micro:bit car motor and speed